manueltoscanoferrera/BPMN-audit-mediator-for-WSO2-ESB/README.md

 * Process coordination, etc.

-##  Works done
+##  Works performed
   * Definition of XML, using as a basis BPMN.
 See businessProcessAudit.xsd for a description of xml
   * Created a mediator for wso2 esb, to facilitate the generation of XML audit within the ESB, Project AuditMediator

 ## Future works

-UI for easy editing of tags within Proxies and Sequences
+* UI for easy editing of tags within Proxies and Sequences

 ## Business Process Audit XML Example.
 ```